 What is The Straddler?

-The Straddler is an interdisciplinary organization founded in 2007 with the intent of examining and transforming contemporary culture.
+Wholly funded by its readership and audiences, The Straddler is an interdisciplinary organization founded in 2007 with the intent of examining and impacting contemporary culture.
 Our magazine, The Straddler, is published twice per year.
 Looking as much to the past as to the present for insights into an age where repetition and cultural diminishment are the norm, The Straddler seeks to sift through illuminated bits of Western and American culture.
 Pieced together, we believe these fragments offer images of the potential for a more dignified cultural future.

 We invite you to visit our archive.
-The next issue of The Straddler will be online June 1, 2013.
+The next issue of The Straddler will be online in March 2018.

 Praise for The Straddler